Package Leaflet: Information for the User

 If you forget to take Tiorfan

-Stop taking Tiorfan and immediately contact a doctor if you experience symptoms of angioedema, such as:
+Stop taking Tiorfan and contact a doctor immediately if you experience symptoms of angioedema, such as:

-The following adverse effects have been described:
+The following side effects have been reported:

-Frequent (may affect up to 1 in 10 people): headache.
+Common (may affect up to 1 in 10 people): headache.

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-The expiration date is the last day of the month indicated.
+The expiry date is the last day of the month stated.

-No special storage conditions are required.
-Medications should not be disposed of through drains or trash.
-Ask your pharmacist how to dispose of containers and medications you no longer need.
-By doing so, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of medicines no longer required.
+This will help protect the environment.

 Composition of Tiorfan

-Tiorfan is presented in the form of hard, ivory-colored capsules.
+Tiorfan is presented in the form of hard ivory-colored capsules.

-Each package contains 6, 10, 20, 100, or 500 hard capsules.
-The formats of 100 or 500 are clinical packages.
+Each pack contains 6, 10, 20, 100, or 500 hard capsules.
+The 100 and 500 capsule packs are for hospital use only.

 BIOPROJET-FERRER, S.L.